Thank you for reading our post, please rate this article at the end.

 Make Use of Trekking Poles

 If you haven’t been using trekking poles, it’s the right time to give them a shot at a switchback.
-Trekking poles can be insanely helpful in hiking, especially when covering rough terrain.
+Trekking poles can be insanely helpful in hiking, primarily when covering rough terrain.

-Make sure to pick adjustable trekking poles—you will want to shorten them to account for the incline.
-You can also go up the hill with fixed-length trekking poles, but the ascent will be less comfortable.
+Make sure to pick adjustable trekking poles; you will want to shorten them to account for the incline.
+You can also use fixed-length trekking poles on the ascent, but it will be less comfortable.

 Avoid Sitting On Your Breaks